 The PCI specification provides for up to 25W per device, however some host systems don't provide (or require) this much power.
 When designing a computer DAW system, a common rule of thumb is to provide an extra 50%-100% of headroom over the estimated maximum total power draw of all components in the system.
 Don't skimp on the power supply unit!
 When building a custom system a quality sufficiently-rated PSU is critical for system stability.
-Multicard DSP Loading DSP loading in a multicard system behaves the same as in a single UAD-2 Duo or Quad system, and is managed automatically by the UAD software.
-See "DSP Loading Information" on page 86 for details.
-Card Info Display UAD DSP and memory resources used for each installed card, and the ability to enable/disable individual cards, is displayed in the System Information window.
-See "System Information Panel" on page 63 for complete details.
-Disabling Cards Individual UAD cards can be disabled using the Card Enabled function (see page 65).
-This can be useful, for example, if creating a session on a system with multiple cards that will be transferred to a system with fewer cards.
-Cards are disabled only while the UAD Meter & Control Panel application open.
-When the UAD Meter & Control Panel is quit, disabled cards are re-enabled.
-Note: For optimum results, quit any applications using UAD plug-ins before disabling/enabling cards.
-If a UAD Powered Plug-In is loaded on a card then that card is subsequently disabled, an error message will be displayed.
-This occurs because a plug-in is assigned to a card when it is first instantiated.
-It stays assigned to the same card until it is de-instantiated (for example, removed from the insert slot).
-Host CPU Using more than one card can cause a slight increase in host CPU requirements, so disabling unused cards can help you squeeze in a bit more host performance if you need it.
-Using additional devices on the PCI bus requires host resources, so running 15 UAD plug-ins on three cards at five plug-ins per card may require more host CPU than running the same 15 UAD plug-ins on one card.
-For example, if you are trying to minimize latency during tracking by using a smaller buffer size (which will increase host CPU) and need a bit more host CPU, disabling one or more UAD cards during tracking may give the extra pinch of host CPU you need.
-The buffer size can then be increased and the UAD card(s) re-enabled for mixing.
-CHAPTER 6 UAD Meter & Control Panel Overview
+IRQ Conflicts Under rare conditions running multiple UAD cards may cause an IRQ conflict which can cause system instability or freezes.
+If this occurs, try moving the UAD card(s) to different slots and/or contacting UA for technical assistance.
+Multidevice DSP Loading DSP loading in a multidevice system behaves the same as in a single UAD-2 Duo or Quad system (these devices have multiple DSPs), and is managed automatically by the UAD software.
+See "DSP Loading Information" on page 92 for details.
+Device Info Display

+UAD DSP and memory resources used for each installed device, and the ability to enable/disable individual devices, is displayed in the System Information window.
+See "System Information Panel" on page 64 for complete details.
+Disabling Devices Individual UAD devices can be disabled using the Device Enabled function (see page 66).
+This can be useful, for example, if creating a session on a system with multiple devices that will be transferred to a system with fewer devices.

+Devices are disabled only while the UAD Meter & Control Panel application is open.
+When the UAD Meter & Control Panel is quit, disabled devices are re-enabled.
+Note: For optimum results, quit any applications using UAD plug-ins before disabling/enabling devices.
+If a UAD Powered Plug-In is loaded on a device then that device is subsequently disabled, an error message will be displayed.
+This occurs because a plug-in is assigned to a device when it is first instantiated.
+It stays assigned to the same device until it is de-instantiated (for example, removed from the insert slot).
+Host CPU Using more than one device can cause a slight increase in host CPU requirements, so disabling unused devices can help you squeeze in a bit more host performance if you need it.
+Using additional devices on the PCI bus requires host resources, so running 15 UAD plug-ins on three devices at five plug-ins per device may require more host CPU than running the same 15 UAD plug-ins on one device.
+For example, if you are trying to minimize latency during tracking by using a smaller buffer size (which will increase host CPU) and need a bit more host CPU, disabling one or more UAD devices during tracking may give the extra pinch of host CPU you need.
+The buffer size can then be increased and the UAD device(s) re-enabled for mixing.

+CHAPTER 6

+UAD Meter & Control Panel

+Overview

-The UAD Meter & Control Panel application is used to monitor UAD card resources, confirm the UAD system is operating properly, and configure the global UAD Powered Plug-Ins system parameters.
+The UAD Meter & Control Panel application is used to monitor UAD device resources, confirm the UAD system is operating properly, and configure the global UAD Powered Plug-Ins system parameters.
 The UAD Meter window displays the current DSP, program, and memory status of the UAD hardware in realtime.
-Figure 7 shows how the UAD Meter appears on when a UAD-1 and UAD-2 are installed together in the same system.
-When only one card type is installed, only that card type is displayed.
-The UAD Control Panel Window (page 62) has multiple panels that display and modify various system, plug-in, and configuration parameters.
+Figure 7 shows how the UAD Meter appears on when UAD-1 and UAD-2 devices are installed together in the same system.
+When only one device type is installed, only that device type is displayed.
+The UAD Control Panel Window (page 63) has multiple panels that display and modify various system, plug-in, and configuration parameters.